google-research/google-research/maml_nonexclusive/classification_and_sinusoidal_regression/README.md

 Meta-augmentation with uniform noise: `--expt_name=uniform_noise`

 ## Path to datasets

+Datasets besides Dclaw should be downloaded from elsewhere and placed into the appropriate directory.

+For Dclaw dataset: preprocessing has already been done, and should not need to be repeated.
+Folders `train1, val1, test1` correspond to one split of the objects.
+There are 3 different splits which can be chosen by the `dclaw_pn` flag.
+Results are based on averaging numbers across all 3 splits.

 ### Omniglot:
 path: `./data/omniglot_resized` (train, val, test split happens within the code)
 Preprocessing: `./data/omniglot_resized/resize_images.py`